ajsnow/Shear/README.md

 let c = a ∙ b
 ```

 (Unfortunately, we cannot currently convert nested array literals into our types directly.
-Instead we use a reshape function defined on both our arrays and built-in Swift.Tensors to specify the `shape` (the count in each dimension) of arrays.)
+Instead we use a reshape function defined on both our tensors and built-in Arrays to specify the `shape` (the count in each dimension) of arrays.)

 Now, of course, any self-respecting n-array lib will have matrix multiplication.
 What makes Shear a little more interesting is that our matrix multiplication and dot product (and higher order inner products) are defined simply as `inner(a, b, product: *, sum: +)`. `inner()` is a reusable component that can just as easily compute possible paths from an adjacency matrix (`inner(mat, mat, product: &, sum: |)`).
-Likewise, the pieces that make `inner()` tick—`.enclose()`, `.reduce()` and the outer product—are exposed as reusable components that clients can easily combine into more advanced operations of their own making.
+Likewise, the pieces that make `inner()` tick—`.enclose()`, `.reduce()` and the outer product—are themselves exposed as reusable components that users can easily combine into more advanced operations of their own making.

 ## Current Features

-* Arbitrary dimensional dense arrays with copy-on-write semantics
+* Arbitrary dimensional dense tensors with copy-on-write semantics

-* Arbitrary dimensional computed arrays for lazy evaluation
+* Arbitrary dimensional computed tensors for lazy evaluation

-* Very flexible array slicing: slice whole dimensions, single columns, ranges, or arbitrarily reordered lists on a per-dimension basis
+* Very flexible tensor slicing: slice whole dimensions, single columns, ranges, or arbitrarily reordered lists on a per-dimension basis

-* A featureful (totally a word) suite of operations for sequencing, mapping, reducing, scanning, transforming, and combining arrays
+* A featureful (totally a word) suite of operations for sequencing, mapping, reducing, scanning, transforming, and combining tensors

-* Basic math operators for numeric arrays
+* Basic math operators for numeric tensors

 ## Not Current Features